10 Tips to Cope With Political Differences in Relationships

 Politically divided couples can sometimes become quite heated with each other during conversation.
 To avoid breaking up over political differences, it can be helpful to monitor your reaction to a conversation so you know when it’s time to take a break.

-For example, if you notice that you’re beginning to raise your voice or growing hot with anger, it’s probably time to step away from the conversation before you end up saying something hurtful that you cannot take back.
+For example, if you notice that you’re beginning to raise your voice or grow hot with anger, it’s probably time to step away from the conversation before you say something hurtful that you cannot take back.

 8. Keep an open mind